 This position is 40 hours per week and involves a one to two year commitment.

-Each Fellow will choose a specialization: Group Therapy or Cultural Awareness through a Somatic and Trauma informed lens.
+Each Fellow will choose a specialization: Group Therapy, Cultural Awareness through a Somatic and Trauma informed lens, or Couples EFT.

 Additional Fellowship Position Information